Pazopanib and Abexinostat in Treating Patients with Metastatic Solid Tumors

 - Phase Ia: Patients may have de novo metastatic disease, or documented progression despite any number of prior therapies; patients must have no curative or other effective therapeutic options available

-- Phase Ib: Patients may have had any number of prior treatments, including 0, or prior pazopanib
+- Phase Ib: Patients may have had any number of prior treatments, or prior pazopanib

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0-1